-Grilling steak is easy—even grilling the perfect steak is easy—if you follow a few tips.
+Grilling steak is easy-even grilling the perfect steak is easy-if you follow a few simple steps.
 As with anything, a bit of practice always helps, too.
 Follow these steps, grill a few steaks, and you'll be a grill master in no time.

-- Bring steaks to room temperature.
-Too many people take steaks directly from the fridge to the fire and it's impossible to cook a steak evenly that way.
-Pull them out of the fridge about half an hour before you plan to cook them and let them come up to room temperature to give them a fighting chance to cook to the doneness you want.
+- Bring the steaks to room temperature.
+Too many people take their steaks directly from the chilly fridge to the hot fire and it's impossible to cook a steak evenly that way.
+Pull the steaks out of the fridge about half an hour before you plan to cook them and let them come up to room temperature to give them a fighting chance to cook to the doneness you want.

 - Heat your fire.
 For steaks with grill marks and seared surface, you want to heat your grill to high heat.
 What's high heat?
 When you can hold your hand about an inch over the grill grate for 1 second before it feels too hot and you must pull it away.
-But you also want a cooler, medium heat area to move the steaks if they're seared and crispy on the outside but still need time on the grill.
+But you also want a cooler, medium heat area of the grill to move the steaks to if they're seared and crispy on the outside but still need time on the grill.
 So have the coals to one side of the grill or be prepared to turn off a burner on a gas grill.

 - Don't play with your food.
 Yes, you should touch the steaks, but once they're on the grill, don't keep flipping them and moving them about and poking them with anything but your finger!
-Put them down on a hot grill—they should sizzle immediately—and leave them there until they release of their own accord.
+Put them down on a hot grill-they should sizzle immediately-and leave them there until they release of their own accord.
 If you're pulling or struggling with them, they are not seared and ready to flip.
 Flip them once and cook until they feel done.
 Do not stab them with a fork, releasing their flavorful juices to the flames below.
 Do not press on them with a spatula (who even came up with that?).
 Just let the cook.
 If you need something to do, shell some peas or shuck some corn or play a game of cards.